autorope/donkeydocs/docs/guide/create_application.md

 ### Configure I2C PCA9685

-If you are using a PCA9685 card, make sure you can see it on I2C.
+If you are using a PCA9685 servo driver board, make sure you can see it on I2C.

 **Jetson Nano**: